9scorp4/labrri_ocpm_systemic_racism/README.md

 This repository is the result of the author's master's degree research on municipal knowledge concerning systemic discriminations in Montreal.
 It contains a series of scripts and tools used to process and analyze data from the Office de Consultation Publique de Montréal's Commission on Systemic Racism and Discrimination.

-The 'data' folder contains raw data (PDF documents from the Commission), the database to store the processed data, the list of PDF files to retrieve content from (pdf_list.csv and pdf_list.xlsx) and the database schema (db_schema.pdf).
+The 'data' folder contains raw, pre-selected data (PDF documents from the Commission), the database to store the processed data, the list of PDF files to retrieve content from (pdf_list.csv and pdf_list.xlsx) and the database schema (db_schema.pdf).

 The 'scripts' folder contains all scripts used for general document and data operations.
 The scripts at the root folder execute their respective pipeline.